Maricopa County and Pinal County Maximum FHA Loan Limits Increased for 2017

 MIP - FHA Mortgage Insurance Premium - 2 Parts

-Upfront Mortgage Insurance Premium is currently set at 1.75% of the loan amount and can be added to loan and financed or paid in cash at the time of sale.
+Upfront Mortgage Insurance Premium is currently set at 1.75% of the loan amount and can be added to the loan and financed or paid in cash at the time of sale.
 In the event the MIP is added to the loan, the amount financed can exceed the maximum loan amount by the amount of the financed Upfront MIP.

 Monthly Mortgage Insurance Premium fee for loans >95% loan to value (LTV) for 30 years is .85% of the remaining balance.
 The monthly MIP payment can be less for lower LTV loans and for loans less than 30 years in duration.
 For most borrowers, the monthly MIP will continue until the loan balance is paid in full.
-The Monthly MIP fee is added to your monthly loan payment that includes principle, interest, property taxes and homeowners insurance.
+The Monthly MIP fee is added to your monthly loan payment that includes principal, interest, property taxes and homeowners insurance.